m4rc3l-h3/headermodifications/README.md

 ### Set

-A Set rule will either create or replace the header and value (if it already exists)
+A Set rule will either create or replace the header and value (if it already exists) by a constant value

 A rule Set need 2 arguments

 - `Header`, the header you want to create
-- `Value`, the value of the new header
+- `Value`, the constant value of the new header

 ```yaml
 # Example